-Each location has a Creation Station—a free crafts area for messy, glittery fun —and a Photo Booth— with wintry, festive backdrops for a photo you can share with friends and family.
+Creation Station—a free crafts for messy, glittery fun take away bag —and a Photo Booth— with wintry, festive backdrops for a photo you can share with friends and family.
 Each spectacular backdrop photo, from the top of Mt.
 Hood to frosty Crater Lake, was taken by photographer Peter McMamee.

 Both the Creation Station and the Photo booth are free and open to all—those buying trees and those who just want to be part of the fun.